Isaiahhonggitws126/House-Price-Prediction-in-R/README.md

+# Note
+This project is currently under progress

 # House Price Determination

 Real estate agents account for many highlighted attributes that contribute to the value of home.
 Intuitively, it is simple to state that a house’s location is the sole determinant of its value.
 However, it is not the case because, a home buyer looks for many other things that help themselves to make an informed and rational decision.
 In this project, I wanted to determine the significance of other variables and find out if these affect a house’s value.